-Remove the V-belt guard (Fig. 4.8D1).
 Check the V-belt tension midway between the crankshaft pulley and alternator pulley (Fig. 4.8D2).
 Deflection should be between 1/4 to 3/8 in.
 (7-9 mm).

-Note: The V-belt guard has been removed for clarity, refer to Fig. 4.8D2.
+Note: This figure shows the ProTough 2200 rear engine assembly.
+The fan has been removed for clarity refer to Fig. 4.8D2.

-To avoid personal injury do not operate the engine with the V-Belt guard removed or check belt tension while the engine is operating.
+To avoid personal injury do not check belt tension while the engine is operating.